n42r/n42r.github.io/index.md

 I just completed a PhD where I invented a novel [architectural model](phd) for inter-organizational data cataloguing (Cf. data mesh, data space).
 This work was based on the 4 year long experiences and insights gained during the SIMUTOOL project, but also in a way all the past experiences of my professional life.

 Working and living in three continents has led me to develop intercultural fluency, resilience, and high adaptability.
+Personally, I'm laid-back with a critical eye and an open-mind, an avid reader, music history buff, and an aspiring yogi.